3 Career Sectors Worth Considering in Tucson, Arizona

 Looking after people's health and well-being is a growing industry in Tucson, particularly as the local population gets older and requires more care.
 By 2024, more than 20 percent of the residents of Pima County could be over 65.
 So it's no surprise that the health care sector is set to expand rapidly in the coming years.
-In fact, employment in Tucson hospitals is expected to grow by almost 40 percent between 2016 and 2026.
-And nursing and residential care facilities could support a 51.5-percent increase in the number of new jobs.2
+In fact, the Office of Economic Opportunity predicts that employment in Tucson hospitals will grow by almost 40 percent between 2016 and 2026.
+And nursing and residential care facilities could support a 51.5-percent increase in the number of new jobs.

-Have a look at the projected rates of job growth for the following health care careers, along with their average salaries:2, 5
+Have a look at the projected rates of job growth for the following health care careers, along with their average salaries:

 - Physical therapist assistants—55.1 percent / $38,860